Sin7Y/ola-lang/docs/en/source/index.rst

 Ola Language
 ==================================
 Olang is a high-level language for implementing smart contracts.
-From the outset it is designed to be a zk-friendly programming language.
+From the outset, it is designed to be a zk-friendly programming language.

-olang is compiled into ola ir, which is then optimized and compiled into ola opcode, which is executed by the Ola VM.
+Olang is compiled into ola ir, which is then optimized and compiled into ola opcode, which is executed by the OlaVM.

-olang is influenced by solidity and Rust and very easy for developers familiar with solidity and rust to get started, It is statically typed, supports complex user-defined types among other features.
-With Ola you can create contracts for a variety of uses
+Olang is influenced by Solidity and Rust, and is very easy for developers familiar with these languages to get started.
+It is statically typed and supports complex user-defined types among other features.
+With Ola, you can create contracts for a variety of uses.

-The current olang is unstable and has many features that need to be improved, so keep an eye on our progress!
+The current Olang is unstable, with many features that need to be improved.
+Keep an eye on our progress!

 Contents